orbisgis/h2gis/README.md

 H2GIS is the main project for the new OrbisGIS data management library.

-It's based on a H2 database and proposes to extend it to manage of spatial features and operations.
-Our goal is to include spatial capabilities: a geometry type, spatial OGC functions and thematic functions developed by the Atelier SIG team (http://www.irstv.fr/).

-We plan to offer a spatial extension to H2 in the spirit of POSTGIS.
+H2GIS is a spatial extension the H2 database engine in the spirit of [PostGIS](http://postgis.net/).
+It adds support for managing spatial features and operations including a Geometry type, [Open Geospatial Consortium](http://www.opengeospatial.org/) functions as well as functions that we (the [Atelier SIG](http://www.irstv.fr/)) develop.

-H2GIS projet is divided in 3 sub-projects.
+H2GIS is divided into 3 subprojects:

-H2Geometry
+* H2Geometry

-H2Spatial
+* H2Spatial

-H2SpatialDriver
+* H2SpatialDriver